-The Drey is an art lab grounded in Berlin DE with international satellite projects running concurrently.
+The Drey is an art lab grounded in Berlin DE and Toronto CA with intermediate international satellite projects running concurrently.

 As an active artist run gallery, the focus of The Drey is to encompass itself in innovative exhibitions by diverse international talent in formative and established stages of their careers.
 As an evolving site specific construct, flexibility has been created to inhabit ambitious projects in various disciplines with an emphasis on recording the meta reflexive redoubling of outsider styled art in the peripheral.